0cjs/sedoc/8bit/msx/address-decoding.md

        0    0000-3FFF   1,0  BIOS/BASIC ROM

-Devices responding to address space read/write requests are in one of four "primary" slots, 0-3, corresponding to select lines `S̅L̅T̅S̅L̅0` through `S̅L̅T̅S̅L̅3`.
+Devices responding to address space read/write requests are in one of four _primary_ slots, 0-3, corresponding to select lines `S̅L̅T̅S̅L̅0` through `S̅L̅T̅S̅L̅3`.
 These are routed to onboard devices or `S̅L̅T̅S̅L̅` (slot select, pin
 4) on the corresponding cartridge connector.